kamilburda/batcher/TRANSLATIONS.md

 #### Updating an Existing Translation

-If you spotted some translation errors in your .po file or the plug-in was updated since the last translation was made, you may need to update the translation:
+If you spotted some errors in your .po file or the plug-in was updated since the last translation was made, you may need to update the translation:

 1. Open your .po file, select `Translation → Update from POT file...` and select the `batcher.pot` file for the latest plug-in version.
 2. Update the translated strings.